joeholley/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 {{< /alert >}}

 #### Shutdown()
-This tells Agones to shut down the currently running game server.
-The GameServer state will be set `Shutdown` and the backing Pod will be Terminated.
+This tells Agones to shut down the game server which made the API call.
+The game server state will be set `Shutdown` and the backing Pod will be `Terminated`.

 It's worth reading the [Termination of Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination)
 Kubernetes documentation, to understand the termination process, and the related configuration options.

-As a rule of thumb, implement a graceful shutdown in your game sever process when it receives the TERM signal from Kubernetes when the backing Pod goes into Termination state.
+As a rule of thumb, implement a graceful shutdown in your game sever process when it receives the TERM signal.
+Kubernetes will send this signal to your application when the backing Pod transitions to the `Terminated` state.

-Be aware that if you use a variation of `System.exit(0)` after calling SDK.Shutdown(), your game server container may restart for a brief period, inline with our [Health Checking]({{% ref "/docs/Guides/health-checking.md#health-failure-strategy" %}}) policies.
+Be aware that if you use a variation of `System.exit(0)` after calling `SDK.Shutdown()`, your game server container may restart for a brief period, inline with our [Health Checking]({{% ref "/docs/Guides/health-checking.md#health-failure-strategy" %}}) policies.

-If the SDK server receives a TERM signal before calling SDK.Shutdown(), the SDK server will stay alive for the period of the `terminationGracePeriodSeconds` until `SDK.Shutdown()` has been called.
+It is possible for the SDK server to receive a TERM signal from Kubernetes without receiving a SDK.Shutdown() API request from your GameServer.
+In this case, the SDK server will stay alive until the `terminationGracePeriodSeconds` in it's `podSpec` have elapsed, or until it receives the `SDK.Shutdown()` API request from your game server, whichever comes first.

 ### Configuration Retrieval